How to override styles in the consumption layer.

 );

-prop available on a custom component which already contains some pre-defined overrides.
+You may want to make the css prop available on a custom component which already contains some pre-defined overrides.

 If you're setting responsive styles, you need to make sure to deep merge the style objects.